hgputnam/c4/docs/about/roadmap.md

 **Prerequisites**: We know everything works fine.
 No going back

 **Who**: All TIPCC user are welcome to start using C4

+**What to expect**: The cluster can be considered fairly stable.
+However, there might be needs for further updates requiring reboots and early-termination of jobs.
+Avoid running jobs longer than 3-4 days.

 ### Accounts